 - Reading a myths and misconceptions FAQ

-Regardless of the specific method you choose, check in before the next appointment and say something like:
+Regardless of the specific method you choose, check in before the next touchpoint and say something like:

 “Before we confirm our appointment for next Thursday, I want to make sure you’ve been able to look through the materials I sent.
 If not, we’ll just reschedule it when you’re ready.”

-A word to the wise: there’s a fine line between assigning enough homework to assess your prospects’ level of commitment, and dumping so much work on them that they’re overwhelmed by too much, too soon.
+A word to the wise: there’s a fine line between assigning a smidgen of homework to assess your prospects’ level of commitment, and dumping so much work on them that they’re overwhelmed by too much, too soon.

 The bottom line

-Remember: if they’re not willing or able to invest any effort in making the best decision, they’re almost certainly not ready to invest any effort in their own success.
-They are not your really-ready wellness clients.
+After all, if they’re not ready, willing or able to invest their own energies in making the best decision, they’re almost certainly equally unready to invest enough effort in their own success.